kennedymj97/msc-2048-ai/Notes.md

 - Comma delimited, need to make the strategies print in a different way somehow

 ### 13/07/2020
+[] Get detailed statistics on best current strategy
 [] Add another rule

+**Detailed statistics:**
+- run for 10000 games
+- data to record for each run:
+	- score
+	- highest tile reached

 **Add another rule:**
 - Collect a 2 games that get 2048 and 2 games that do not, what is the key failure point, can an extra rule help?